ABizoman/compound/README.md

 # Compound: An Autonomous Investing Framework

-Compound is a backtesting harness that lets an LLM-driven trading agent practice making decisions over historical equity data.
-The agent sees realistic tools for prices, news, math, and trading, but the framework swaps in historical data so the model behaves as if it were live.
+Compound automates the entire process of investing in the stock market from research to trade execution through the use of LLM models and MCP tools.
+The agent sees & executes tools for prices, news, math, and trading, allowing it to conduct it's own research, produce a reasoning, and act on it's decisions all without the need for human intervention.

 ## Project Layout
 - `config.yaml` — model/provider settings, trading symbols, capital, and step budget.